icarus612/webCrawlers-PY/README.md

 ## Stay Connected

 I love to connect with fellow developers and tech enthusiasts.
 Follow me on GitHub to stay updated with my latest projects.
-For real-time updates and professional networking, connect with me on [LinkedIn](https://www.linkedin.com/in/icarus612) (optional).
+For real-time updates and professional networking, connect with me on [LinkedIn](https://www.linkedin.com/in/ellis-hogan-99a646161) or [GitHub](https://github.com/icarus612).

 Thank you for visiting, and happy coding!